 In 2019-20, we were unable to carry out our full programme of swimming due to COVID-19 restrictions.

-Please see below our swimming progress of classes in 2020-21, which is updated throughout the year:
+Please see below our swimming progress of classes in 2021-22:

 Number of children who can currently swim competently, confidently and proficiently over a distance of at least 25 metres - Data to be updated throughout the year